KBNLwikimedia/WikimediaKBURLReplacement/README.md

 * Folder *[GvN](GvN)* : Pywikibot commands for [PAWS](https://wikitech.wikimedia.org/wiki/PAWS) to replace links to Geheugen van Nederland (GvN) in Wikipedia based on [this example](https://www.mediawiki.org/wiki/Manual:Pywikibot/PAWS#A_real_script_example)

 * Folder *[ScriptsHayKranen_KrantenKB](ScriptsHayKranen_KrantenKB)* : two Pyton scripts to replace URLs of newspapers in Delpher.
-Not yet workked with.
+Not yet worked with.

 A Jypyter notebooks ([PAWS](https://wikitech.wikimedia.org/wiki/PAWS)) implementation of these scripts is available from https://paws-public.wmflabs.org/paws-public/User:OlafJanssenBot/WikipediaURLReplacement/